Safe Data Governance Privacy Notice

 We use information about you as mentioned above and as follows:

-- To personalise your experience using our online Services, provide content recommendations and serve relevant advertisements based on your preferences.
+• To personalize your experience using our online Services, provide content recommendations and serve relevant advertisements based on your preferences.

 We share your personal data in the limited circumstances spelled out below and only with appropriate safeguards on your data privacy: